TheOtterAaron/CST438_GroupProject/java/README.md

 path: "/mapsapi" #Path of api
 ````

 Configure the configuration file, above is an example.

+All fields besides `api-key` are optional.

 Then run the appropriate run file for your platform.